arbyste/jp-mining-note/docs/docs/quickstart.md

     in `PrimaryDefinitionPicture` appears.

 === "**Blockquotes**"
-    In general, this contains all the other information and dictionaries from Yomichan.
+    In general, this contains all the other information and dictionaries from Yomitan.
     See [here](blockquotes.md) for more info.

 <!--